My name is Dave Phillips, and I am the owner/proprietor (and the us and we and our) of Big Little Farm, and this is my/our story:

 (Romans 1:20, KJV) For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse:

-From this standing, I started my journey into organic production by growing earthworms commercially to harvest their castings (worm poo), which is a very powerful organic soil amendment.
+From this Truth, I started my journey into organic production by growing earthworms commercially to harvest their castings (worm poo), which is a very beneficial organic soil amendment.
 However, this didn't go all that well financially, so I shut that operation down in 2015.
-In the meantime I gardened, worked as an application tech for Soils Alive in Dallas for a stint (who were also a customer), and am a Certified Organic Specialist certified through the Texas Organic Research Center (TORC), which is spear headed by Howard Garrett, the dirt Doctor.
+In the meantime I gardened, worked as an application tech for Soils Alive in Dallas for a stint (who were also a customer), and became a Certified Organic Specialist certified through the Texas Organic Research Center (TORC), which is spear headed by Howard Garrett, the Dirt Doctor.
 Through experimentation and study, things have begun to open up for Big Little Farm.
 It's a case of preparation + opportunity = results.
 Case in point-

 After about two years of this clean-up I asked her if I could raise some crops in her back yard, and she was very agreeable.
-Since then so much has happened, I can't begin to tell you, but suffice it to say its been a win-win situation for both parties: I get to raise crops on her property to sell and share and to experiment with, and she gets free landscaping care, free vegetables, and a friend coming by nearly daily to check in on her.
-This is just a small example of the above equation that others could benefit from.
+Since then so much has happened, I can't begin to tell you, but suffice it to say its been a win-win situation for both parties: I raised crops on her property to sell and share and to experiment with, and she gets free landscaping care, free vegetables, and a friend coming by often to check in on her.

 All of these experiences, all of this learning, has been quite fulfilling.
-I have gone down several rabbit holes looking to fill that cup.
+I have gone down several rabbit holes to find strong research, helpful techniques and crazy ideas.
 Some of these rabbit holes were fruitful, and some where not.
 But they have all added up to fill that cup of knowledge, understanding and wisdom.
 And peace.
 However, the cup has but a few drops in it.
 I have much to learn, but also much to share.